Stitch Data is a cloud-first, open-source ETL platform that connects multiple data sources and puts all the data in a single database destination.

 When you finish with the authentication portion, you will be prompted to select a destination for your data and enter in database credentials for that destination.

 Grow currently only supports a PostgreSQL database for Stitch users.

 This is where you connect your company Postgres Database.
 If you don't have a Postgres Database, Grow has the ability to provide you with one.

 Contact your Grow BI Consultant at this point and they will give you the database information that Grow provisioned for you.
-Once this is done, you’ll be able to test the connection.
+Once this is done, you will be able to test the connection.

-That’s it!
-Once it verifies that the connection has been established both to the database and the data source, you’re good to go.
+Once it verifies that the connection has been established both to the database and the data source, you are good to go.
 Just wait until the first full replication has finished, and all the data will appear in your Grow-provided custom PostgreSQL warehouse.